moiseevigor/moiseevigor.github.io/_posts/2026-08-14-forbidden-directions-finding-nulls.md

 ## A real dynamo field, and two independent finders

-The test field is the **ABC flow** $\mathbf B = (\cos y,\, \cos z,\, \cos x)$, a canonical divergence-free field from magnetohydrodynamics and dynamo theory.
-It has eight isolated nulls in a periodic box, sitting at the vertices of a cube, and — conveniently — they come in two spiral sub-types arranged like a 3-colouring.
+The test field is the **ABC-like trigonometric field** $\mathbf B = (\cos y,\, \cos z,\, \cos x)$ — one of the two curl-partners whose sum is the classic Arnold–Beltrami–Childress field.
+The distinction matters, and Part 5's theorem is why: the true ABC field is Beltrami ($\nabla\times\mathbf B = \mathbf B$, force-free) and therefore *cannot host a spiral null at all*; this field is divergence-free but genuinely **non-force-free** — its current at the nulls is $\lVert\nabla\times\mathbf B\rVert = \sqrt3 \neq 0$ — which is exactly what permits the spiral types below.
+It has eight isolated nulls in a periodic box, sitting at the vertices of a cube, their two spiral sub-types alternating like a checkerboard.
 We run two genuinely independent computations on it:

 - the **standard finder** — Newton's method on $\mathbf B = 0$ for the locations, eigenvalues of
   $\nabla\mathbf B$ for the types;